 Transfer And Storage Of Personal Data

 10.1 XC360 and associated Services and systems will only be stored on servers within the EU and primarily in the United Kingdom.
-Our subsidiary based in Russia will have access to these Servers from time to time to fulfil contractual obligations, however our security mechanisms restrict them from physically transfering this data outside of the EU.
+Our partners / contractors based in Russia and Kenya will have access to these Servers from time to time to fulfil contractual obligations, however our agreements and security mechanisms restrict them from physically transferring this data outside of the EU and using this data for anything other than their service obligations.

 Data Subject Access, Modification, And Deletion Rights